ngicks/go-iterator-helper/README.md

 Helpers for iterator.

-This package avoids re-implementing those who defined in standard or quasi-standard libraries.
+This package avoids re-implementing those which defined in standard or quasi-standard libraries.
 Namely `slices`, `maps`, `x/exp/xiter`.

-For example, `Zip`, `Reduce` are not defined since it will be implemented in `xiter` when [#61898](https://github.com/golang/go/issues/61898) accepted and merged.
+For example, `Zip`, `Reduce` are not defined since they will be implemented in `xiter` when [#61898](https://github.com/golang/go/issues/61898) accepted and merged.

 ```go